 Recreational Therapy students must have health insurance prior to engaging in clinical rotations.
 Insurance can be the student's personal health insurance plan or health insurance through a parent/guardian's plan.

 • Upload proof of health insurance to the appropriate section on your personal CastleBranch account.
+Proof must include the name of the student and dates of coverage.

 BLS/Healthcare Provider Training